William C. Bradley: Political career

+Later career

 After leaving Congress, Bradley resumed the practice of law.
 He was an unsuccessful candidate for Governor several times, running as a Democratic candidate in 1830, 1834 and 1838.
 (Daniel Kellogg, the husband of Bradley's daughter Merab, was the Democratic nominee for governor in 1843, 1844 and 1845.)
 Bradley then ran as an unsuccessful Free Soil Party candidate in 1848, and an unsuccessful candidate on the Fremont ticket in 1856.

 He served as presidential elector on the Republican ticket in 1856, and cast his vote for John C. Fremont, the first presidential candidate of the Republican Party.
 Bradley served as member of the State constitutional convention in 1857.
 He retired from the practice of law in 1858.

 Death and legacy

 Bradley died in Westminster on March 3, 1867, and is interred in the Old Westminster Cemetery in Westminster.

 A bust of Bradley was sculpted around 1860 by sculptor Larkin Goldsmith Mead, and is on display in the Vermont Historical Society museum.

 Bradley's law office in Westminster was deeded to the State of Vermont in 1998.
 Bradley used the law office from 1810 until his retirement in 1858; the law office had been undisturbed until it was deeded to the state.
 In July 2001 The William Czar Bradley Law Office was opened to the public.